- After the first mission in 1st's OCU campaign, every time Karen is mentioned (by anyone at all) is a moment of heartwarming to some degree.

 - The ending of the USN campaign of 1st.
 Having put Winger to justice, Kevin decides to join USN peacekeeping forces, doing what he can to protect children in the politically unstable South American states from suffering the same fate as Maria did.
 And he keeps a photo of Maria in his wanzer's cockpit to remind himself of that.
 Furthermore, if you have played 4, you would know that Maria has been working in Venezuela, and may well be operating around South America.
 It really makes one wonder if the two may, by some chance, meet again one day.

-The ending of 2 is pretty great, too.
+- The ending of 2.
 After decades of exploitation by the OCU, Alordeshis finally gain the independence they want.
-Sure, as revealed in 5, economically, this may not be the best idea, but hey, seeing that the OCU was treating Alordeshis as test subjects for the FENRIR, this troper couldn't help but find the ending uplifting.
+Sure, as revealed in 5, economically, this may not be the best idea, but hey, seeing that the OCU was treating Alordeshis as test subjects for the FENRIR.
+It's very uplifting by series standards.

 - In 3, each campaign finishes with sweet moments in an otherwise depressing ending.

 - At the end of 4, we have this: In the last minute before the transport plane takes off from Cumana, Darril decides to give half of Diaz's gold to Luis, so that the latter can use the money to rebuild his home country.
 This really nails down the fact that beneath his facade of a somewhat selfish and deceptive jerk, Darril is still a decent guy after all, as lampshaded by Renges and Chaeffer.